Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Numerical Study with Real Data

 \subsection{Data Description}

-The data comprises of historical transactions for a period of 70 weeks for two direct international long-haul markets (Origin-Destination pair).
-Each market has two point of sales (POS) corresponding to the origin and destination country.
-The transaction data is for economy compartment and includes daily bookings and daily average price for each departure date for a 200 day booking horizon.
+The data comprises of historical transactions for a period of 100 weeks for four markets (Origin-Destination pair).
+The transaction data is for economy compartment and includes daily bookings and daily average price for each departure date for a 180 day booking horizon.